Shy-Rez/EventLens/SCHEMA.md

 # Database Schema

-This document outlines the PostgreSQL database schema for the **Event & Media Management Platform**, managed via the **Prisma ORM**.
+This document outlines the PostgreSQL database schema for the **EventLens Platform**, managed via the **Prisma ORM**.
 The schema is designed to support scalable media storage, Role-Based Access Control (RBAC), Social Interactions, and AI-powered workflows (Facial Recognition & Auto-Captioning).

 ## Entity Relationship Diagram (ERD)